 Denying the Energy Supplement to new social security claimants will cut payments to 2.2 million people on the lowest incomes, including pensioners, sole parents, single-income families, family carers and Newstart recipients.
-Its removal will mean a loss of \$4 a week to the \$38-per-day Newstart Allowance, which has not otherwise been increased in real terms since 1994.
+Its removal will mean a loss of \$4 a week to the

+\$38-per-day Newstart Allowance, which is well below the poverty line and has not otherwise been increased in real terms since 1994.

-A proposal to cut the Energy Supplement flies in the face of an overwhelming consensus from business, unions and the community sector that the Newstart Payment needs to be increased.
+A proposal to cut the Energy Supplement flies in the face of an overwhelming consensus from business, unions and the community sector that the Newstart payment needs to be increased.

 The call to increase Newstart has been made by broad and diverse group of experts and civil society organisations and leaders, and since at least 2009, including by: